 The building has a chequered history.
-Featuring exquisite carved and dressed stone in its construction, Structure Twelve must have been a stunning sight — and this presumably reflected its role within the complex.
+Featuring exquisite carved and dressed stone in its original construction, Structure Twelve must have been a stunning sight — and this presumably reflected its role within the complex.